lukaemon/seed/README.md

 - Modify the `mounts` and `containerEnv` in `.devcontainer/devcontainer.json`.
   - You definitely won't need to mount `nas`.
   - If you have no preference on huggingface cache, just delete them.
-- You need 2x and more GPUs to run `huggingface` models.
+- You need 2x 3090 to run `huggingface` models such as `flan-t5`.
 Stick to OpenAI api with limited compute budget.

 ### Run
 ```shell